stinger112/iroha/example/node/README.md

 ## Prerequisites

 1. Make sure you have running iroha on your machine.
 You can follow [this](https://hyperledger.github.io/iroha-api/#run-the-daemon-irohad) guide to launch iroha daemon.
-Please run iroha from iroha/example folder, since python script uses keys from there.
+Please use keys for iroha from *iroha/example* folder, since this example uses keys from there.

 2. If you are a lucky owner of a processor with the x64 architecture, you can install **iroha-lib** from the NPM repository with a simple command: